Dans-labs/dariah/docs/Server.md

 This method has the opportunity to generate extra fields for that record, and to generate extra details in other tables, to be inserted.

-It needs to deliver a dict of insertValues (field=value pairs) and a dict of detail records, keyed by detail table name.
+It needs to deliver a dictionary of insertValues (field=value pairs) and a dictionary of detail records, keyed by detail table name.
 The values are lists of field=value dictionaries.
 Before [db](#db) will proceed to insert them, the detail records will get the id